 Dogs in the office

-Though Flossie sightings are rare.
+Though Flossie and Bailey sightings are rare.
 Dogs are trained to help in all capacities of life, from rescue dogs, to guide dogs and a more recent addition is therapy dogs.

 Therapy dogs are becoming increasingly popular, whether they are brought routinely into retirement homes to spend time with the residents or to help people who have anxiety and or phobias to be able to carry on with their normal routine.